Quantum Genomics Publishes its 2022 First Half Results and Reviews its Activity

 Quantum Genomics is a biopharmaceutical company specialising in the development of a new class of cardiovascular medications based on Brain Aminopeptidase A Inhibition (BAPAI).
 Quantum Genomics is the only company in the world exploring this innovative approach that directly targets the brain.
 It is based on over twenty years of research conducted at Paris-Descartes University and on work directed by Dr Catherine Llorens-Cortès at the Collège de France (French National Institute of Health and Medical Research (INSERM)/ Scientific Centre for National Research (CNRS) laboratory).
 The goal of Quantum Genomics is to develop innovative treatments for difficult-to-treat or even resistant hypertension (hypertension is poorly or inadequately controlled in 30% of patients) and heart failure (one in two patients diagnosed with severe heart failure will die within five years).

-Based in Paris, the company is listed on Euronext Growth in Paris (FR0011648971- ALQGC) and trades on the OTCQX market in the United States (symbol: QNNTF).
+Based in Paris, the company is listed on Euronext Growth in Paris (FR0011648971- ALQGC) and trades on the OTCQX market in the United States QNNTF.

 For more information, see www.quantum-genomics.com and our Twitter and LinkedIn accounts.